 z adjusted = z - (Dist² / Diam Earth ) * (1 - Refraction)

 Dist: The planimetric distance between the observation point and the target point.

 Refraction: The refractivity coefficient of light (normally it has the opposite, but smaller, effect than the curvature).

-Diam: The diameter of the earth that is calculated as Semi-major axis + Semi-minor axis.
+Diam: The diameter of the Earth that is estimated as Equatorial radius + Polar radius.
 These values are taken from the projection system assigned to the Raster by QGIS.
-In case of error or unrealistic values, the default Semi-major axis of 6378137 meters and flattening of 298.257 are used.
+In case of error or unrealistic values, the default radius of 6378.137 kilometers and flattening of 298.257 are used.